spyderkam/CR3BP/README.md

 The execution can also be done in Windows.
 The procedure will however be different to the above steps.

-## Warnings
+## Notes
-- Please see the wiki home page for $\LaTeX$ write up of the problem.
+- Please see the [wiki home page](https://github.com/spyderkam/CR3BP/wiki) for $\LaTeX$ write up of the problem.
-- See the wiki plots page for a few plots with different initial conditions.
+- See the [wiki plots page](https://github.com/spyderkam/CR3BP/wiki/Plots) for a few plots with different initial conditions.
-- In my code the number 1 refers to the Earth, and number 2 refers to the Sun.
+- IMPORTANT: In my code the number 1 refers to the Earth, and number 2 refers to the Sun.
 This is exactly the opposite of the Wiki page where the index 1 refers to the Sun.